Despite this fact, vacuuming your house may still be a nightmare if you’re using a poor machine and this is what worries most buyers.

 1. Cleaning Environment

 Do you live in a small room or will you need your vacuum to clean your grand mansion?
 Smaller handheld or stick vacuums are perfect for cleaning smaller areas while larger upright or canister models work best for larger areas.
 Does your house have wall-to-wall carpeting, has smooth floors like tiles and wood or does it have area rugs in some places?
-Some vacuums are designed to clean only carpets and soft surfaces, some to clean hard surfaces and others both.
+Some vacuums are designed to clean only carpets and soft surfaces, some to clean hard surfaces and others for both hardwood floor and carpet.
 If you live in a house that has stairs or you need to clean more than the floor, you may consider choosing a more easily portable cleaner, or one that provides more attachments.

 2. Traffic And Amount of Dirt

 High traffic areas like the kitchen usually attract more dirt thus need more intensive cleaning.
 Homes with children and pets are also more prone to many accidental messes and also lots of pet hairs harbored within carpet fibers and on furniture thus the need for a better clean.
 Buying a larger and more powerful vacuum is wise for people who clean larger messes while the more portable ones like the handheld and stick are ideal for small messes and quick cleaning tasks.
 For an environment with frequent messes that need quick cleaning, I would highly recommend the portable models as they tend to be easier and quicker to use as compared to full-sized cleaners.
 An upright or canister model is great for people who clean once a week or more.